gt8073a/wordsy-letterwhale/media/README.md

 	https://<your subdomain>.slack.com/customize/emoji

-Set EMOJISET: mapsmarker in your config file.
+Set emojiset: mapsmarker in your config file.

 	see [link](https://mapicons.mapsmarker.com/numbers-letters/numbers)
 	Thanks for this!